asplake/agendashift-open/workshops/outside-in-strategy.md

 Our second family of workshops, as introduced in *[Agendashift]* (2018) and developed in *[Right to Left]* (2019):

-  * [Agendashift Outside-in Strategy Review (OI-SR)] – the essential strategy review workshop
+  * [Wholehearted:OKR – Bringing OKR to life with Agendashift] – understanding and implementing OKR
   * [Impact!
 Story, strategy, and outcomes for products and services] – Agendashift for product people
-  * [Wholehearted:OKR – Bringing OKR to life with Agendashift] – understanding and implementing OKR
+  * [Agendashift Outside-in Strategy Review (OI-SR)] – the essential strategy review workshop that inspired the other two

 All our workshops can be delivered online, typically over multiple days in sessions of up to two hours each.

 [![OI-SR template image][oi_sr_template.image]][oi_sr_template]

 ## Choose your outside-in strategy workshop

-### 1. [Agendashift Outside-in Strategy Review (OI-SR)]
+### 1. [Wholehearted:OKR – Bringing OKR to life with Agendashift]

-A private 1-day strategy review, also the platform for the Impact! and Wholehearted:OKR workshops.
-[More...][outside_in_strategy_review]
+This 2-day / 8-session workshop uses the outside-in strategy review as a safe and effective way to approach Objectives and Key Results (OKR).
+Get the benefits, avoid the dysfunctions, and begin to see your organisation differently.
+[More...][wholehearted_okr]

 ### 2. [Impact!
 Story, strategy, and outcomes for products and services]

 A 1-day Agendashift workshop for product people.
 Different expressions of user need; managing your portfolio of experiments; thinking strategically about product evolution; options, hypotheses, and experiments.
 [More...][impact]

-### 3. [Wholehearted:OKR – Bringing OKR to life with Agendashift]
+### 3. [Agendashift Outside-in Strategy Review (OI-SR)]

-This 2-day / 8-session workshop uses the outside-in strategy review both to understand and to introduce Objectives and Key Results (OKR).
-Get the benefits, avoid the dysfunctions, and begin to see your organisation differently.
-[More...][wholehearted_okr]
+A private strategy review, typically as a 1-day workshop.
+It is also the platform on which the *Impact!* and Wholehearted:OKR workshops are built.
+[More...][outside_in_strategy_review]

 ## Public or private?